Achieving Beautiful Smiles with Cosmetic Dentistry

 Multiple Tooth Replacement - Implants provide an ideal replacement when you have more than one tooth missing.
 An implant-supported bridge, or fixed bridge, can be used to replace multiple missing teeth in a row without having to alter neighboring teeth for a secure foundation.

 Full-Arch Replacement - Implants can make dentures more comfortable and efficient.
-Traditional dentures rest on gum and don’t provide any underlying bone support.
-Pressure from traditional dentures accelerates bone loss so that the gums and bony ridges can no longer effectively hold your dentures in place.
+Traditional dentures rest on the gums and don’t provide any underlying bone support.
+The implant posts provide the necessary chewing pressure to help maintain healthy bone density.

 The essential stability provided by implants not only offers a secure foundation for your dentures, but this is also important for encouraging proper eating and speaking.